wesinator/Resourceful-Scanner/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

-The rule(s) may be used internally.
-Modifications must be released under terms of GPLv3